ufrn-concprog/py-producerconsumer-lock/README.md

-# The producer-consumer problem: A solution using locks and condition variables
+# The producer-consumer problem: A solution using locks in Python

 ## About